Disclaimer! Please note that this chapter contains sexual references and may not be suitable for younger readers

 ‘Say it!’
 His voice is hoarse.
 ‘Say that you love him!’

 He whispers in her ear.
 ‘See, huh?
-You can’t say it…’ He draws his thumb slowly along her chin. ‘… because you don’t believe it…’
+You can’t say it…’ He draws his thumb slowly along her smooth chin, making her gasp. ‘… because you don’t believe it.’
+Abruptly he lets go of her.

 ‘Derek?
 No. Why?’
-She bites her tongue.
-Why did I just lie?
+She bites her tongue, ashamed of lying to him.

 ‘Nothing.
-I thought he followed you outside…’ Loki pulls her towards him and leans in for a kiss when Derek’s voice from the darkness behind them makes them both jump.
+I thought he followed you outside…’ Loki pulls her towards him and is leaning in for a kiss when Derek’s voice from the darkness behind them makes them both jump.

 ‘You should get inside.
 It’s cold out here.’

-Loki interrupts her thoughts.
-‘He’s right, you know.
+Loki interrupts her.
+‘True.
+But he’s right, you know.
 It’s freezing out here.’
-He puts his arm around her and they walk inside.
+He puts his arm around her guiding her inside.

-Taïga bites her lip and gazes up at Loki.
+Taïga bites her lip and gazes up at him.
 ‘I don’t know… Your dad will be here any minute now.’

 She catches Derek watching them and changes her mind.
 ‘But I guess we can wait for him outside… I’ll just have to get my coat first.’